A tutorial on how to make a DIY merry Christmas wood sign for your holiday decor.

 Cut the 2-foot by 2-foot MDF sheet in half so that it’s 1′ x 2′.

-SIDE NOTE: Use the other piece for another sign.
+SIDE NOTE: Save the other piece for another sign.

-Then sand the sheet with #220 grit sandpaper to give you a smooth finish.
+Then, sand the sheet with #220 grit sandpaper to give you a smooth finish.
+Wipe clean with a soft cloth.

 Next, paint the sheet with the white spray paint.
-I would recommend at least two coats to give you an excellent finish.
+I would recommend at least two coats (with drying time in between) to give you an excellent finish.

 TIP: Use a spray grip accessory to keep your fingers paint-free.

-Okay, again, I am trying to save money and allow anyone to make this sign.
-So don’t worry, you do not need a fancy machine, like a Cricut.
+I always try to find affordable ways to make simple projects without having to buy expensive machines.
+So, don’t worry, you do not need a fancy machine, like a Cricut, to make this sign.
 You only need a printer.

-But first, you will need the design, so here’s the link to the “Merry Christmas” printable.
-Don’t worry, it’s free, it can only be used for personal use, not for projects you want to sell.
+But first, you will need the design template, so here’s the link to the “Merry Christmas” printable.
+It’s free but it is only for personal use, not for projects you want to sell.

-Now print your printable then tape the pieces of paper together.
+Now, print your template, then tape the pieces of paper together.

 Next, flip the printable up, so the print is not showing.
-Then take the pencil and scribble along the edges of the printable.
+Then, take the pencil and scribble along the edges of the letters.

-TIP: Place a blank piece of paper under the printable to make it not transfer anything onto the board.
+TIP: Place a blank piece of paper under the printable so it does not transfer anything onto the board.

 Once everything is covered with lead from the pencil, flip the paper back onto the wood.

 Using a sharp pencil or pen, trace the outline of the printable.
-This will transfer the lead on the back of the paper onto the wood.
+This will transfer the lead from the back of the paper onto the wood.

-TIP: Check to make sure the transfer is working, if not scribble more onto the back of the paper.
-Then retrace from the front of the paper.
+TIP: Check to make sure the transfer is working; if not, scribble more lead onto the back of the paper.
+Then, retrace from the front of the paper onto the board.

 When the whole printable has been transferred to the wood, you can then remove the paper.